 Department of Computer Science,

-Faculty of Science,

-Masinde Muliro University of Science & Technology

 Dedication

 Special dedication to my Parents Mrs and Mrs. W. J. Omusebe, Your support and encouragement has been a blessing.
 You were always there for me and I feel indebted.
 Thank you for standing by me.